learn-co-students/swift-HelloToTheUniverse-lab-swift-intro-000/Detail.md

 * We need to now go through a series of steps.
 Add these files (to a staging area), commit these files and then push these files up to Github.
 * Adding.
 Type in `git add .` then hit return.
 This will add *all* the files changed here to this staging area.
 * Commiting.
 Now type in `git commit -m "Complete problems"` and hit return.
 You can commit your message and include a message alongside the commit.
 (The message always goes in quotation marks as you see in the above commit.)
 This way, you're tagging the list of changes you've made so that you can always go back and reference back your work.
-* Now type in `git push` or `git push master origin`.
-This will push up all these files that have been added and commited.
+* Now type in `git push` or `git push origin master`.
+This will push up all these files that have been added and committed.
 * Here is what those steps looks like:

 ![board](http://i.imgur.com/7qKkv4y.png?1)